 The movie almost immediately skips to the reunion between Toothless and Hiccup, not showing us the consequences of the dragons' departure, or its emotional impact on Hiccup and the other riders.
 It also doesn't reveal what happened to the other characters after all those years.

-Unintentionally Sympathetic: While the movie accuses Hiccup of being too selfish and dependent on his friendship with Toothless, quite a few fans have pointed out not only that Hiccup doesn't act differently from the previous entries of the franchise, but also that he openly encourages Toothless to go after the Light Fury and he almost immediately accepts that Toothless doesn't need him anymore and that he needs to let him go.
+Unintentionally Sympathetic: While the movie accuses Hiccup of being too selfish and dependent on his friendship with Toothless, quite a few fans have pointed out that Hiccup not only doesn't act differently from the previous entries of the franchise, but also that he openly encourages Toothless to go after the Light Fury and he almost immediately accepts that Toothless doesn't need him anymore and that he needs to let him go.

 The warlords' decision of trusting Grimmel in capturing Toothless alive, even if he has them in clear contempt, he is driven by Fantastic Racism against dragons and is responsible for the almost complete extinction of the Night Furies.
 He promptly betrays them the moment he decides to kill Toothless and they are unable to do anything about it.

 Toothless knows that Grimmel's weapons of choice are his Instant Sedation darts.
-Toothless knows that his plasma blasts take a fair bit of time to charge.
+He knows that his plasma blasts take a fair bit of time to charge.
 Upon seeing the Light Fury hit by one, his strategy is to run up and stand there slowly charging inches away from Grimmel, who shoots him easily.